jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/node_properties.rst

   Appears in node tree and should be descritive.

 Outer HTML tag:
-  Tag to wrap the entire node.
+  HTML tag to wrap the entire node.
 For example "div" will place <div>...</div> around the node.

 Outer HTML tag classes:
-  Classes added to the outer tag.
+  CSS classes added to the outer tag.

 Column widths:
-  Relative width of columns in a horizontal layout.
+  Determines the columns widths in a horizontal layout.

 Each of the nodes has a "Props" tab, and below is a table indicating which node types have which properties.